 Fiona won the Lincoln’s Inn Crowther Shield for advocacy in 2016.

-Alongside her commitments in chambers, Fiona sits on the Bar Council Legal Services Committee.
-She also volunteers at the South Westminster Legal Advice Centre and the International Law Book Facility, is a trustee of her local parish, and co-organises an annual Arts and Crafts festival in London.
-In 2017–18, she chaired the Junior Members’ Association at Lincoln’s Inn.
+Alongside her commitments in Chambers, Fiona sits on the Bar Council Legal Services Committee.
+She also volunteers at the South Westminster Legal Advice Centre and the International Law Book Facility, sits on a parochial church council, and co-organises an annual Arts & Crafts festival in London.
+In 2017-18, she chaired the Junior Members’ Association at Lincoln’s Inn.

 Fiona is Public Access qualified.